-Samode, a small fairy-tale like village situated about 40 kms from Jaipur is known for its cultural heritage, historical monuments and one of the most romantic hotels – Samode Palace.
+Samode, a small fairy-tale-like village situated about 40 km from Jaipur is known for its cultural heritage, historical monuments, and one of the most romantic hotels – Samode Palace.

-Rural Samode will offer you an experience of royal Rajasthan along with the flavour of local lifestyle.
-One can have a hands-on experience in traditional cooking, making lac bangles, partaking farming in local fields and even milking the cows.
+Rural Samode will offer you an experience of royal Rajasthan along with the flavor of the local lifestyle.
+One can have hands-on experience in traditional cooking, making lac bangles, partaking in farming in local fields, and even milking the cows.

 Home away from home

 The beautiful Samode Palace was visible from the terrace- lit beautifully and surreal.
-The 500 year old structure is still; much as the rulers might have known it centuries ago.
-With an excitement to visit one of the most romantic and charming hotels of India, I ventured into my dreams roaming around in the royal courtyards of the palace.
+The 500-year-old structure is still; much as the rulers might have known it centuries ago.
+With excitement to visit one of the most romantic and charming hotels of India, I ventured into my dreams roaming around in the royal courtyards of the palace.